+Stops to receive passengers for somecutes stops in Cantonian Stops to receive for Kansas City and beyond and discharge from Albuquerque and beyond.
 Stops to receive passengers for Lamy and scheduled stops beyond.

-Stops to receive passengers for Lamy and scheduled stops beyond.

 Stops to discharge from Los Angeles and to receive for Kansas City and beyond.
 Stops to receive for Pasadena and Los Angeles and discharge from Albuquerque and beyond.

-Stops to discharge from scheduled stops Williams Junction and beyond.
+† Stops to discharge from scheduled stops Williams Junction and beyond

-\$ Stops to receive or discharge for or from Newton and beyond.
+‡ Stops to receive or discharge for or from Newton and beyond.
 Also stops to receive or discharge for or from San Bernardino and beyond.